fox000002/uGuru/README.md

 uGuru
 =====

-An easy to use web server forked from mongoose
+An easy to use web server forked from mong